ABCD-ReproNim/exercises/week_4/week_4_year_1_quiz.md

 - [ ] Compliance check for completeness and sanity checks
 - [ ] Quality checks that are computed automatically (e.g., mean framewise displacement)
 - [ ] Quality checks performed manually by reviewers who inspect all images pre- and post-processing
 - [ ] Nothing.
-Poor quality participant data are automatically excluded on NDA
+Poor quality participant data are automatically excluded on NBDC.

 <details>
 <summary>Click to see answer</summary>